Walnut Trees: Types, Bark and Leaves – Identification Guide (Pictures)

 Varieties of walnut trees are native to Europe, North America, Asia, and China.

 Most people associate walnut trees with the delicious nuts they produce.
 Botanically speaking, the walnut tree’s fruit is actually not a nut but a drupe.
 The nut is actually the seed of the walnut tree’s fruit.
-The walnut’s fruit has outer fleshy green husk surrounding a hard shell that contains the seed (which we call walnut).
+The walnut’s fruit has an outer fleshy green husk surrounding a hard shell that contains the seed (which we call walnut).
 A whole walnut resembles the appearance of a brain.

 Walnut timber is a prized type of hardwood for making furniture.
 The wood of walnut trees is a dark brown, almost chocolatey color.
 The texture, beautiful grain, and walnut wood color make it ideal for carving bowls, making cabinets, or using it as a veneer.